 2. Prove it: use case studies to do this

 This is where your case studies come in.
 The best way to help a consumer – or anyone else for that matter – to understand a concept is to demonstrate it.
 For example, in my business, the Sydney Writers’ Centre, people often enquire about what they’re going to learn in the writing course we offer.
 Although I can explain that they’ll learn useful techniques – like how to plot, write dialogue and create compelling characters – it’s usually more powerful when I use a case study.
 For example, I’ll mention how one of our students, Jessica, enrolled in our creative writing courses to help her craft her novel.
-Not only did she write the novel, she ended up getting a three-book deal with a major publisher.
+Not only did she write the novel, but she also ended up getting a three-book deal with a major publisher.

 “People learn from case studies,” says Stratten.
 “I love case studies.
 I love reading them.
 You can explain theory all you want, but case studies and metrics really show you know what you’re talking about.”